tniessen/node-mceliece-key-exchange-poc/README.md

 size is therefore `b * 2^b` bits, which equals 5.07 * 10<sup>30</sup> gigabytes.
 Note that this restriction applies to each transmission direction independently.

-## Prevention of key and IV reuse
+## Prevention of (intentional) key and IV reuse

-A critical aspect when using AES in Counter mode is to prevent the reuse of pairs of keys and initialization vectors.
-The protocol achieves this in the following ways:
+Apart from restricting the transmission size to avoid accidental reuse of pairs of keys and initialization vectors, the protocol also ensures that neither the client nor the server can intentionally cause such pairs to be reused.

 The client can choose the initialization vector `v` freely, leaving no way for the server to influence its choice.
 If the client chooses `v` at random, the